SolanaO/Elements_of_Data_Science/README.md

 ***

-## Disaster Response Pipeline and Webb App
+## Disaster Response Pipeline and Web App

 _Project_2_: Given a large set of text documents (disaster messages), perform multi-label classification, using supervised machine learning methods.
 The outcome provides a list of categories each message that is typed in an API belongs to.